aqrabminto/test_Attack_Capital/test/README.md

 ## To Build Locally
 Make Sure You have Node and npm install

 ## To Build From DockerFile
-docker build -t transcript-service:latest .
-docker run -d -p 8080:3000 --name transcriptservice transcript-service
+docker build -t transcript-service:latest .\n docker run -d -p 8080:3000 --name transcriptservice transcript-service

 ## From Docker Compose